-Safety Storage, Inc. announces its line of standard shelving, separation walls, and other interior furnishings for use in hazardous materials storage buildings and lockers.
-Convenient storage, handling and use of bottles buckets, bags, and boxes of dry and liquid chemicals, can be achieved with Safety Storage, Inc.'s products.
-For additional information call Safety Storage, Inc. at 800-344-6539.
+Safety Storage, Inc. announces its line of standard shelving, separation walls, and other interior furnishings for use in hazardous materials hazardous materials storage buildings and lockers.
+Convenient storage nient storage, handling and use of bottles buckets, bags.

 3M announces the reintroduction of its popular Amber Scotchtint window films, which allow more daylight to enter buildings without sacrificing sun control and comfort.
 The first two Amber films available are RE35AMARL, which controls sun glare and heat, and LE35AMRL, which offers winter heat retention in addition to sun protection.
 To find out more about 3M's Amber Scotchtint call 800-947-2676.